revbayes/revbayes.github.io/tutorials/ted_workflow/index.md

 This tutorial is structured as follows.
 In the first section ({% ref intro %}), we discuss the general structure of the total-evidence-dating model, and the organizational scheme of the analysis scripts we provide.
 In the second section ({% ref MCMC %}), we show how to estimate the posterior distribution under a given model using Markov-chain Monte Carlo.
-In the third section ({% ref sensitivity %}), we present some tools for assessing how much different modeling assumptions make on tree topologies and divergence-time estimates.
+In the third section ({% ref sensitivity %}), we present some tools for assessing how much different modeling assumptions affect tree topologies and divergence-time estimates.
 In the fourth section ({% ref bayes_factors %}), we show how to compare the relative fit of competing models using Bayes factors, which can be useful if posterior estimates are sensitive to different models.
 In the final section ({% ref posterior_prediction %}), we show how to use posterior-predictive simulation to assess whether our models provide a good absolute (rather than relative) description of morphological evolution.